Saturday, July 26, 2008

 “May I have one?”

-“Miss Evans --”
+“Miss Evans —”

 “Gertrude.”

-She opened the drawer, took out an open pack of my Pall Malls.
+She opened the drawer, took out my open pack of my Pall Malls.
 She shook one up and drew it out with her lips, like a bird drawing a worm out of a hole in the ground.
 She lit it with my lighter, which she’d also found in my drawer.

 “Oh.
 Would you like one, Arnold?”